IoanaBajan/IntroductionToRobotics/MatrixGame/README.md

   <br>

   **Purpose of the game**<br>
-    You get past a level by crossing the street.
+    You pass a level by crossing the street.
 Win the game by reaching the destination.